rezaamini-ir/easypanel/docs/fields.md

     ];
 }
 ```
-The key of array is your property on model, and the value is an object of `Field::class` and you have to call the `title()` method first!
+The key of the array is your property on the model, and the value is an object of `Field::class` and you have to call the `title()` method first!

-The `title` is one of the title in your Read table.
+The `title` is one of the titles in your Read table.

 ### Custom Style
 You can manage the style of values in table with `style()` method.